 9 Fascinating facts about Total Solar Eclipse

 1. Do you know why we experience Total Solar Eclipse?
 The distance of the Sun from the Earth is 400 times the Moon distance and the diameter of the Sun is 400 times the diameter of the Moon.
-So, because of this coincidence, Total Solar Eclipse occurs in which Moon covers the whole Sun.
-Also, a Total Solar Eclipse is not noticeable until the Sun is more than 90 per cent covered by the Moon.
-Amazing is that at 99 per cent coverage, daytime lighting resembles like a local twilight.
+So, because of this coincidence, the Total Solar Eclipse occurs in which Moon covers the whole Sun.
+Also, a Total Solar Eclipse is not noticeable until the Sun is more than 90 percent covered by the Moon.
+Amazing is that at 99 percent coverage, daytime lighting resembles a local twilight.

 2. The longest duration of the Total Solar Eclipse can be 7.5 minutes.
 This time on 2nd July the duration will be around 4 minutes and 33 seconds which will be the longest until 2027.
-Let us tell you that 2nd July 2019 Total Solar Eclipse will be nearly twice as long as the Total Solar Eclipse of 2017.
 Every year there are between 2 and 5 solar eclipses.
 Generally, the width of the path of totality is at most 167 miles wide.

 4. The shadows of the Eclipse travel at 1,100 miles per hour at the equator and up to 5,000 miles per hour near the poles.
 Only, partial solar eclipses can be observed from the North and the South Poles.
 It is said that once every 1.5 years, a total solar eclipse happens.

 5. What is the Saros Cycle?
-It is said that nearly identical eclipses that are total, annual or partial occur after 18 years and 11 days or every 6,585.32 days of Saros Cycle.
+It is said that nearly identical eclipses that are total, annual, or partial occur after 18 years and 11 days or every 6,585.32 days of the Saros Cycle.

 6. To view an eclipse is extremely dangerous for astronomical equipment.
 The mirrors of the telescope have a special coating but are designed to measure and focus the extremely faint amount of light.
 A small amount of exposure to direct sunlight could entirely destroy the downstream equipment and the coatings on the primary and secondary mirrors.

-8. During total Solar Eclipse, the temperature may drop over by 20 degrees Fahrenheit or 12 degree Celsius.
+8. During a total Solar Eclipse, the temperature may drop over by 20 degrees Fahrenheit or 12 degrees Celsius.
 The longer duration of the eclipse will help us to see the Sun's extended corona.
 The corona of the Sun is 10,000 brighter than the new Moon.